Win A 2020 C8 In Honor Of Corvette Legend Chip Miller

 Chip Miller, one of the Corvette's greatest fans, died of amyloidosis, which your donation will help fight.

 The Chip Miller Amyloidosis Foundation (CMAF) is giving away a 2020 Chevrolet Corvette to benefit the fight against amyloidosis and the search for a cure.
-To enter, click here and use promo code CHIP1 to receive 25% more tickets as a bonus.
+To enter, click here and use promo code M2 to receive 25% more tickets as a bonus.

-Enter now and use promo code CHIP1 to receive 25% more tickets as a bonus.
+Enter now and use promo code M2 to receive 25% more tickets as a bonus.

 Chip Miller was one of the Corvette's biggest fans, and he died in 2004 of amyloidosis.
 Miller founded Carlisle Events with business partner Bill Miller (no relation) in 1974, and the company has grown to become one of the largest organizers of classic and collector car events in the country.
 Its largest event, Spring Carlisle, is a must-attend event for enthusiasts, but the Miller team might best be known for the single-marque event they co-founded called Corvettes at Carlisle.
 The largest Corvette event in the world, Corvettes at Carlisle brings together over 5,000 examples of America's favorite sports car.
 The Corvette was also Miller's favorite car; he loved the car so much he would end up owning 80 of them throughout his life.